EQCodes/cfg-groupproject/ProjectReport/ProjectReport.md

 <p> However, this has not come without challenges, a few challenges we faced were:
 <ul>
 <li> Initially intended on having a one page scroll navigation but due to the complexity, we choose to focus our efforts on having a fully functioning packing list.
 <li> Figuring out the correct data structure of our items and categories.
-Originally they were held seperatelt however on further investigation we decided to combine them into the one object.
+Originally they were held seperately however on further investigation we decided to combine them into the one object.
 However accessing these categories and items was then a challenge in itself.
+<li> One particular issue we have faced (and so far have been unable to solve) is being able to edit the item, this is very nested and we have not been able to edit the item.
 <li> We experienced issues with Firebase quota limits, this was due to our app 'spamming' firebase.
 </ul>
 </p>